 A general multi-agent framework has been proposed in \cite{LoweActorCritic} for mixed cooperative and competitive multi-agent environments.
 Moving from the common assumption in multi-agent studies, which assumes observations and policies of all agents are available at every agent, this work proposed to learn the approximation of other agents' policies via the maximization of the log probability of the agent.
 In order to maintain the robustness of the of proposed policy, the agents employ policy ensembles that are trained for a wide range of policies.
 Nevertheless, the developed framework allows to evaluate the impact of the communication among the agents on the learning policy by limiting the observed information from other agents.

-Efficient communication strategies have been studied in \cite{LASG1:2020,LASG2:2020} to save the communications in distributed learning systems.
+Efficient communication strategies have been studied in \cite{LASG1:2020} and \cite{LASG2:2020} to save the communications in distributed learning systems.
 Therein, the authors have proposed a so-called LASG (Lazily aggregated stochastic gradients), which adaptively determines when to communicate.
-The main idea of LASG is based on the new communication rule that determines the informative content of the gradients after each round based on the different of the fresh and staled gradients.
-By properly implementing the rules, both downlink and uplink load can be reduces, since only nodes with certain informative update communicate.
-It was shown that the proposed LASG therein achieves similar convergence as the conventional SGD and significantly reduces the communications load.
+The main idea of LASG is based on the new communication rule that determines the informative content of the gradients after each round based on the difference between the fresh and staled gradients.
+By properly implementing the rules, both downlink and uplink loads can be reduced, since only nodes with certain informative update communicate.
+It was shown that the proposed LASG therein achieves similar convergence as the conventional stochastic gradient descent (SGD) and significantly reduces the communications load.